 I have long resolved the internal debate about whether I should or shouldn’t, would or wouldn’t do an MFA.

-Recently, I’ve been exploring an M.A. in Humane Education but, for the time being, that’s something I’m simply wishing into the world as I don’t have the time or finances to apply at this point in time.
+Recently, I’ve been exploring an M.A. in Humane Education or Animal Law Studies at Lewis & Clark, but, for now, that’s something I’m simply wishing into the world as I don’t have the time or finances to apply at this point in time.

 While life has repeatedly taught me that nothing is ever completely off the table, I don’t see an MFA in my future, but I do want to make a deeper commitment to learning the craft of writing and dedicating more time to my fiction and creative non-fiction work.